pythonparlance/hello-world/README.md

 # hello-world
-This is my first gitHub setup HelloWorld repository
+This is My First gitHub Setup HelloWorld Repository File is edited with few cosmetic changes